In the Pines: Early history

-Like numerous other folk songs, "In the Pines" was passed on from one generation and locale to the next by word of mouth.
-In 1925, a version of the song was recorded onto phonograph cylinder by a folk collector.
-This was the first documentation of "The Longest Train" variant of the song, which includes a verse about "The longest train I ever saw".
+Some versions includes a verse about "The longest train I ever saw".
 This verse probably began as a separate song that later merged into "In the Pines".
 Lyrics in some versions about "Joe Brown's coal mine" and "the Georgia line" may refer to Joseph E. Brown, a former Governor of Georgia, who famously leased convicts to operate coal mines in the 1870s.
 While early renditions which mention the head in the "driver's wheel" make clear that the decapitation was caused by the train, some later versions would omit the reference to the train and reattribute the cause.
 As music historian Norm Cohen pointed out in his 1981 book, Long Steel Rail: The Railroad in American Folksong, the song came to consist of three frequent elements: a chorus about "in the pines", a verse about "the longest train" and a verse about a decapitation, but not all elements are present in all versions.

 Starting in 1926, commercial recordings of the song were made by various country artists.
 In her 1970 Ph.D. dissertation, Judith McCulloh found 160 permutations of the song.
 As well as rearrangement of the three frequent elements, the person who goes into the pines, or who is decapitated, is described as a man, woman, adolescent, husband, wife, or parent, while the pines can be seen as representing sexuality, death, or loneliness.
 The train is described as killing a loved one, as taking one's beloved away, or as leaving an itinerant worker far from home.

 The folk version by the Kossoy Sisters asks, "Little girl, little girl, where'd you stay last night?
 Not even your mother knows."
 The reply to the question, "Where did you get that dress/ And those shoes that are so fine?" from one version is, "From a man in the mines/Who sleeps in the pines."

-Cover versions
+Later versions

 Bill Monroe

 Bill Monroe's 1941 and 1952 recordings, both under the title "In the Pines", were highly influential on later bluegrass and country versions.
 Recorded with his Bluegrass Boys and featuring fiddles and yodelling, they represent the "longest train" variant of the song, and omit any reference to a decapitation.
 However, as Eric Weisbard writes in a 1994 article in The New York Times, "...the enigmatic train is almost as frightening, suggesting an eternal passage: 'I asked my captain for the time of day/He said he throwed his watch away.'"